Quinneth/Stock-Analysis/README.md

 ## Overview of Project
 This project revisits previous stock analysis code using VBA macros.
 1. Provide technical stock analysis and results report.
-2. Refactor VBA code to broaden analsysis scope and attempt to improve performance measure.
+2. Refactor VBA code to broaden analysis scope and attempt to improve performance measure.

 ### Purpose
-The purpose of the analysis is to expand the dataset to include the entire stock market for years 2017 and 2018 and measures the duration of execution times for comparison to orignial script.
-Using knowledge of VBA and the already code provided; scritp must be written during to collect all the information looping through the dataset only once.
-Specifically, this project aim to:
+The purpose of the analysis is to expand the dataset to include the entire stock market for years 2017 and 2018 and measures the duration of execution times for comparison to original script.
+Using knowledge of VBA and the already code provided; script must be written during to collect all the information looping through the dataset only once.
+Specifically, this project aims to:
 - Compare stock performance between 2017 and 2018
 - Document execution time comparisons between original and refactored script
 - Evaluate the pros and cons of applying refactored code to original VBA script

 ## Analysis
-This analsyis demonstrates stock performance via yearly returns for years 2017 and 2018.
+This analysis demonstrates stock performance via yearly returns for years 2017 and 2018.
 The yearly return is the percentage change in price from year start to end, indicating growth.

 #Methodical steps with including code:

-1. Activate the specified worksheet, determine the number of rows involved in the loop, then reate a tickerIndex variable and set it equal to zero before iterating over all the rows.
+1. Activate the specified worksheet, determine the number of rows involved in the loop, then create a tickerIndex variable and set it equal to zero before iterating over all the rows.
 The tickerIndex is used to access the correct index across the four different arrays: the tickers array and the three output arrays: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.<br/>

     Activates data worksheet: